Men-3/Men-bot-videogame/README.md

 # Building
 1. Try not to die of cringe

-# Cloning the repo
+# Cloning the repo - Windows
-Note: this only works on windows
 1. Open notepad
 2. Write the following lines:
 ```